 Ryan Grant quit his job in September, 2013 and threw himself into selling via Fulfillment by Amazon (and eBay) full time.
 He took his business to $9,000 in net profit in just a few months.
 He tracks his online selling journey on his site, Online Selling Experiment, which I highly recommend.
 It’s one of the only Amazon selling blogs I check regularly.

 While I post consistently about topics that are not specific to those selling books and media, this is the first in a series that go into other inventory models more deeply.
-If you’re interested in diversifying, get on the email list and get every article sent directly to your inbox.
-(And get on Ryan’s list as well).

 Enter Ryan Grant.